Chattahoochee River National Recreation Area

-United States Park Rangers patrol the 48 mi of river and 10000 acre of land units with patrol vehicles, jet-powered boats, kayaks, and mountain bikes, and they hike the trails on foot.
+United States Park Rangers patrol the 48 mi of river and 10000 acre of land units with patrol vehicles, jet-powered boats, kayaks, and mountain bikes.
+They also hike the trails on foot.
 Rangers enforce park regulations as well as Georgia criminal and traffic codes, and are authorized to carry firearms and make arrests.

 In 2014, the CRNRA was given the Award for Outstanding Service to Environmental Education by the Georgia Environmental Education Association – an affiliate of the North American Association for Environmental Education.